claranet/terraform-signalfx-detectors/modules/database-mongo/README.md

 ## Notes

-* Primary and secondary detectors require to configure on all members of the replicat because they use explicitly aggregation by replicaset (`cluster` by default) to work.
-Change default value of corresponding `aggregation_function` variable if necessary.
+* This is highly recommended to configure the `collectd/mongodb` monitor for __all__ members of a replicaset to fetch metrics from both the primary and the secondaries which all have their own stats.

+* This is mandatory for "primary" and "secondary" detectors because they need the information of every member of a replicaset to determine if there is a problem.
+Indeed, they group by the replicaset to know if there is, at least, one master and two scondaries.

-* The heartbeat detector is by aggregated replicaset (`cluster`) by default to avoid alert for each single member disapearance.
+* The heartbeat detector is also aggregated by replicaset (`cluster`) by default to avoid alert for each single member disapearance.

+* Every other detectors do not use any aggegation because this is more flexible and they do not require it to work.
+But feel free to change the `aggregation_functions` variables for these tree or others to fit your environment.